aimeeu/aimee-ukasick-resume/docs/tech_writing.rst

 OPNFV
 -----
 I was assigned to work on OPNFV at the same time I was working on OpenStack Congress (2016-2017).
-I contributed how-to pages and updates to the Copper, JOID, Models, VES, Developer and Infrastructure spaces as well as updating rST files for automated documentation.
-An example:
+I contributed how-to pages and updates to the Copper, JOID, Models, VES, Developer and Infrastructure spaces as well as updating existing project docs written in rST.
+An example from the wiki:

 - `DevStack in a VM Notes <https://wiki.opnfv.org/display/copper/DevStack+in+a+VM+Notes>`_